chiefdelphi/discourse-team-number-links/README.md

-# TBA Team Number
+# Team Number Links
-Adds a clickable TBA team number in a user's profile via a Discourse plugin.
+Adds a clickable team numbers in a user's profile via a Discourse plugin for FRC (TBA), FTC (TOA), and VRC (RE) team numbers.

 This functionality is currently added by inserting custom CSS and JavaScript on each theme, as seen below: